-In compliance with ASC 855, Subsequent Events, Carbon Mapper has evaluated subsequent events through November 11 2022, the date the financial statements were available to be issued.
-In the opinion of management, there are no subsequent events which are required to be disclosed.
+In compliance with ASC 855, Subsequent Events, Carbon Mapper has evaluated subsequent events through November 16 2023, the date the financial statements were available to be issued.
+In the opinion of management, there are no subsequent events which necessitate disclosure.